Small Arms Course

 - 900 rounds of factory loaded rifle ammunition.
 M855 (Green tip) or 7n6 is fine for most drills, but we will be shooting steel on some drills so bring other non-green tip (xm193 or similar variant) and commercial 5.45 ammunition as well.

-- Eye/ear protection.
-You will also need clear eye protection for night shooting.
+- Ballistic eye protection.
+Lowe's or Walmart has these.
+You will also need clear eye protection.

 - Pen and paper